Legacy Project: Participants

 Isabel Cruz (Montreal, QC)

-Isabel Cruz currently studies at l’École Supérieure de Ballet du Québec.
-She just started working with Margie Gillis as part of the Legacy Project.
+Isabel Cruz graduated from l’École Supérieure de Ballet du Québec in 2022.
+She is currently working with Margie Gillis as part of the Legacy Project as well as with Paco Ziel and Diana León for Vias Company.
 Her creative background has evolved through the years, including dance and music performance.
-Isabel is also interested and enjoys playing with choreography, design, painting, and photography, all of which she does for her own pleasure but as well as to serve her community.
+Isabel is also interested and enjoys playing with choreography, design, painting, and photography, all of which she does for her own pleasure and as well as to serve her community.
 Isabel aims to reach a profound knowledge of dance’s breathtaking language in order to convey her feelings, ideas, and emotions through the practice, and consequently reach a level of communion both with herself and as a consequence with the audience.
+For more information: isabelcruz.squarespace.com

 Marc Daigle (Montreal, QC)